Foreword

 It was created to combine the security and performance of raw SQL with the ease of use of an ORM, while avoiding the processing overload and loss of control that ORMs can introduce.

-Here, we’ll talk about it mainly in Go, and use the GORM ORM for comparison.
+Here, we’ll talk about it mainly in Go.
+To place sqlc within the current ecosystem, we’ll use the GORM ORM for comparison (though other popular alternatives like Ent also exist).

 Let’s take a very simple database schema: